 The fact is that there are different types of worms that can appear in a shower.
 Fortunately, it is easy to tell drain worms in shower apart from other types because they are tiny and black.
 This is also why they are referred to as black worms.

 Females lay 10-200 drain fly eggs, so you will probably see plenty of them swimming in the toilet.

 Drain worms are not harmful by themselves.
 They are there to indicate that your drain is so filthy that it’s full of decaying organic matter.
 They live in all this dirty stuff and find plenty of food in it for themselves.

-Drain flies, on the other hand, can be harmful in the sense that they can land on your food or other things you touch or put in your mouth.
+If you are wondering, that are Drain flies harmful, then we must say it depends.
+They can be harmful in the sense that they can land on your food or other things you touch or put in your mouth.
 Considering that they eat the same dirt as the larvae, they can transmit a lot of bacteria that way.

 What Causes Drain Worms?

-Drain worms usually appear after one takes a long vacation.
+Drain worms usually appear after one takes a long vacation, mostly after 48 hours.
 Meanwhile, none of the drains are cleaned and there might be some stale water laying around somewhere inside or outside the house.
 By not being home, you give time for wet spots to become the perfect breeding ground for dry flies.